KnockType/meta-rl-baseline/README.md

 # Meta-RL Baseline

 This repository provides a baseline for meta-reinforcement learning algorithms, modernized to be compatible with the latest versions of standard reinforcement learning libraries.
-It is designed to be a starting point for researchers and practitioners looking to experiment with meta-RL techniques using up-to-date tools.

 ### Algorithms
-*   **MAML-TRPO:**
+*   **MAML-TRPO**

 ### Environments
 *   **MuJoCo:** `HalfCheetahForwardBackward-v5`
-*   **Meta-World ML1:**
+*   **Meta-World ML1**

 ### Future Work (To-Do)
-*   Implement the **RL²** algorithm.
+*   Implement the **RL<sup>2</sup>** algorithm.
 *   Expand support for more `mujoco` and `metaworld` environments.
+*   Add custom environments.

 ## Credits

 This codebase is heavily based on the [learn2learn](https://github.com/learnables/learn2learn/) library.
 The original structure and algorithms were adapted from their repository.

-The primary purpose of this repository is to update the dependencies and ensure compatibility with the current Python and RL ecosystem.
+The primary purpose of this repository is to update the dependencies and ensure compatibility with the current Python and RL ecosystema and add new algorithms and environments.

 ## Key Updates & Modernization